NJBLAGA/NJBLAGA/README.md

 <h2 align="left">About Me</h2>
 <p align="left">
 Hey, I'm Nathan.
-I've spent the last 5+ years building software in the marketing technology and data space, working across integrations, automation, and production systems.
+I've spent the last 5+ years building software in the marketing technology and data space, delivering solutions that integrate systems, automate workflows, and support production environments.
 I'm focused on building full-stack applications using modern JavaScript and TypeScript, while exploring how AI is shaping software development.
 Outside of work you'll find me under a barbell, out on a trail, or deep in a Linux config rabbit hole.
 </p>

 <h2 align="left">Education</h2>